|

 enough for hunting, but to tell the truth, I found the accuracy very

-disappointing and I blamed it entirely on the barrel (and me).
+disappointing and I blamed it entirely on the barrel (and my poor shooting

 Now I've